cpbotha/cpbotha.github.io/content/posts/2016-12-11-pgp-never-gonna-give-you-up.md

 With all of these correspondents I have in the past either done some sort of in-person formal PGP signing procedure, or I make use of the web of trust, or I rely on <a href="https://keybase.io/">keybase</a>.
-My business cards even have my key fingerprint on them (yes, I&#8217;m one of those nerds).
+My business cards even have my key fingerprint on them (yes, I'm one of those nerds).

 At their ends, the recipients of my messages are able to determine with an extremely high degree of confidence that _I_ wrote the exact message they opened.

-# Accessible PGP on your smartphone with OpenKeychain
+## Accessible PGP on your smartphone with OpenKeychain

-In terms of accessibility, the post did make me curious enough to experiment with a mobile PGP solution, as I also did have to agree that I&#8217;ve in the past often had to wait until I was behind one of my own laptops or workstations to PGP-verify a message.
+In terms of accessibility, the post did make me curious enough to experiment with a mobile PGP solution, as I also did have to agree that I've in the past often had to wait until I was behind one of my own laptops or workstations to PGP-verify a message.

 As my one friend explained on Signal:

-It&#8217;s tricky to verify a message with a baby in your left hand and a telephone in your right!
+It's tricky to verify a message with a baby in your left hand and a telephone in your right!

 <a href="https://www.openkeychain.org/">OpenKeychain</a> to the rescue!

-## Strengthen your secret key encryption
+### Strengthen your secret key encryption

 Seeing that I was planning on carrying my long-term private keys around on my telephone (BlackBerry PRIV, FDE encryption active FWIW), I had to double-check